Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference.md

 ## Set linkage fields

 Allows Campaign to connect fields from separate databases and create a more developed and personalized messaging experience.
 Profile template-based messages that contain PII-based personalization are downloaded.
 The **linkage fields** are stored as a base64-encoded JSON string in memory and sent in a custom HTTP header 'X-InApp-Auth' in all future Campaign rules download requests until ACPCampaign::resetLinkageFields is invoked.
-The **linkage fields** are cleared cleared if the app is gracefully close, crashed, or privacy status is changed to opt out.
+The **linkage fields** are cleared if the app is gracefully closed, crashed, or the privacy status is changed to opt out.

 {% tabs %}